akvorado/akvorado/console/data/docs/05-troubleshooting.md

 ## ClickHouse

-First, check that all the tables are present using the following SQL query through `clickhouse client` (when running with `docker-compose`, you can use `docker-compose exec clickhouse clickhouse-client`) :
+First, check that all the tables are present using the following SQL query through `clickhouse client` (when running with `docker compose`, you can use `docker compose exec clickhouse clickhouse-client`) :

 ```sql
 SHOW tables